brookesnow/CS3715/README.txt

 Our website allows the user to locally store their information, including adding/deleted as well as registering courses for particular students and/or campuses.
-OUr website also allows the user to get directions from MUN to a selected few landmarks around St.Johns
+Our website also allows the user to get directions from MUN to a selected few landmarks around St.Johns
 Including:
 		Mun Botanical Gardens
 		Bannerman Park